-Many of our readers ask me how I smoothen skin and get rid of blemishes.
+Many of our readers ask me how I smoothen skin and get rid of blemishes in Photoshop.
 While the manual process below is fairly simple, there are some available presets and programs that could be utilized to help streamline the process for photographers.
 Many professionals though (including myself) prefer to have a full control over the image and do all the blemish removing and glamour skin smoothening manually.

 This is probably the most known and most used method out there to help you achieve the radiant skin tone.
 Once you know all the steps, it gets pretty easy to utilize this method.
 I will use the following image as an example:

 If there are many blemishes to get rid of, use Photoshop’s spot healing brush to clean them out and you can use below smoothening method to even out the skin tone.

 Note: This method will not get rid of major skin blemishes.
 It is intended to even out the skin tone and give the skin a smooth look while preserving the natural pores of the skin.
 In order for this method to work effectively, you will need to use the healing brush to remove bigger and visible blemishes.
 You can also use the clone tool and the patch tool to effectively remove the blemishes.